Main content of the website

 • Voting rights in local elections are based on residency or property ownership [www2.gov.bc.ca]

-If you are not on the list, you may still be able to register at the time of voting.
+If you need to register at the time of voting, you must bring:

 Resources